GACJ/callingitround/content/docs/calling/6_less_common_calling_positions/index.md

 ## A few more calling positions

-In the first subsection where we talked about calling positions, we discussed the calling positions of Plain Bob Minor.
+In the first section where we talked about calling positions, we discussed the calling positions of Plain Bob Minor.
 Today, we'll talk about two more calling positions which _don't_ exist in Plain Bob Minor, but _do_ exist for Plain Bob Major and the majority of other methods on 8 or more bells.[^1]

-{{< figure src="pbmajor.png" caption="[image source](https://rsw.me.uk/blueline/methods/view/Plain_Bob_Major)">}}
+{{< figure src="pbmajor.png" link="https://rsw.me.uk/blueline/methods/view/Plain_Bob_Major">}}

 ### Brief review